CapsCode-Website/capscode/src/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/index.md

  //prebuild and postbuild runs automatically before and after build command respectively
 ```

-2.5 using regex to delete the map files from build folder
+2.5 Using regex to delete the map files from the build folder

 ```js
 "build": "node scripts/build.js && yarn run delete-maps",